philippe75004/SIEM1/README.md

     - `UPLOAD_MEGABITS`
     - `ratio`

    Hint: Use the following format when for the `table` command: `| table fieldA  fieldB fieldC`

 4. Answer the following questions:

     - Based on the report created, what is the approximate date and time of the attack?

+On February 24, 3 spikes starting at 16:30 then 18:30 and the last one at 12:30, for unusal high download and upload performed on the Internet to distination in Atlanta.

     - How long did it take your systems to recover?

-Submit a screen shot of your report and the answer to the questions above.
+The Systems took an hour for each 3 spikes to recover based on the splunk search.
+The download/upload spikes could cause the bandwith to be saturated causing a not reliable Internet connection.

 ### Step 2: Are We Vulnerable?